IIIF/guides/guides/iiif.io.api.extension.navplace/index.md

 </html>
 ```

 That's it!
 Now when this HTML page loads, it will initialize the Leaflet map with the FeatureCollection found in the `navPlace` property of this Manifest.
 Below you will see the code implemented!
-You can also [go to the example page](example.html) to see it on its own.
 You should see a Leaflet load up, zoomed out pretty far, with a single greenish Point drawn in Germany.
 Click on the point to see your metadata!

 <link rel="stylesheet" href="https://unpkg.com/leaflet@1.7.1/dist/leaflet.css"
 integrity="sha512-xodZBNTC5n17Xt2atTPuE1HxjVMSvLVW9ocqUKLsCC5CXdbqCmblAshOMAS6/keqq/sMZMZ19scR4PsZChSR7A=="